NETC-Tech/maps/README.md

 NETC is the National Extension Technology Community.
-The purpose of this repository is to provide transparity of the By Laws and other working documents for the organization.
+The purpose of this repository is to provide a place to place geojson files to provide maps that can be embedded into web sites.